It’s not just what our technology can do that matters to our stakeholders, but also how we responsibly develop it.

 - Timothy Smith, Director of Environmental, Social, and Governance Shareowner Engagement, Walden Asset Management

+One of the most important ways we gain insight and understanding into our stakeholders’ interests is through focused dialogue.
 Working with Ceres, an award-winning, non-profit group focused on business and sustainability, AMD has established a stakeholder advisory panel consisting of experts from industry partners, advocacy groups and socially responsible investment firms.
-We typically meet with the panel once to twice a year to share our progress against goals and to gain insight on how we can improve our corporate responsibility strategies, communication and performance.
+We typically meet with the panel once to twice a year to share our progress against goals and to gain deeper understanding into how we can improve our corporate responsibility strategies, communication, and performance.

 “AMD has actively engaged stakeholders in its materiality assessment and is now using the results of the assessment to drive more robust sustainability reporting and goal-setting in key performance areas.
 Given where AMD sits in the value chain, it is critical that this report reflects its efforts to advance a sustainable global supply chain.”